cucumber-ltd/cucumber-pro-json-reporter/src/test/resources/io/cucumber/pro/README.md

 ### Profiles

 If you run Cucumber several times as part of your build (with different options, perhaps different tags), you can specify a different *profile name* for each run.
-This allows Cucumber Pro to show separate results for each profile.
+This allows Jam to show separate results for each profile.

 The profile name is specified by appending a colon and a profile name to the class name: